maojrs/deepRD/README.md

 # deepRD

-fDeep learning tools for reaction-diffusion dynamics in a python package
+Deep learning tools for reaction-diffusion dynamics in a python package